Lector's Notes

 Before the gospel acclamation:

-In prior verses of the gospel, Jesus has miraculously fed thousands of people.
+In earlier verses of the gospel, Jesus has miraculously fed thousands of people.
 Now Jesus challenges them to find new meaning in miracles, in their history, in bread itself, and in their desire to do God's will.

-First reading, Exodus 16:2-4, 12-15 [Jerusalem Bible translation]
+First Reading, Exodus 16:2-4, 12-15

 Our Liturgical Setting: We've interrupted our Liturgical Year B trek through Saint Mark's gospel for a five-week sojourn in the gospel of John, Chapter 6, the extended teaching about Jesus as the Bread of Life.
 In today's gospel passage, John 6:24-35, Jesus cites the people's history, an incident in which Moses gave their ancestors "bread from heaven to eat."
 As you would expect, Jesus will reinterpret that event and show (or hint) how God's gift to the world in Jesus himself excels what God gave through Moses.